 Cost of Sales.
 Consolidated cost of sales was \$547.9 million in the first six months of fiscal 1997, an increase of \$45.4 million, or 9.0%, over the first six months of fiscal 1996.
 The increase primarily resulted from a \$41.5 million increase in cost of sales of U.S. operations, and a \$3.9 million increase in the cost of sales in Mexican operations.
 The cost of sales increase in U.S. operations of \$41.5 million was due to a 7.5% increase in dressed pounds produced, increased production of higher cost and margin products in prepared foods, and increased feed ingredient costs experienced primarily during the first three months of such period.
-The \$3.9 million cost of sales in average costs of sales per pound offset partially by an 8.5% decrease in dressed pounds produced.
+The \$3.9 million cost of sales increase in Mexican operations was primarily due to a 13.3% increase in average costs of sales per pound offset partially by an 8.5% decrease in dressed pounds produced.
 The increase in average costs of sales per pound was primarily the result of increased production of higher value and cost products.